Vagn99/Group4SW2/README.md

 # Group4SW2
 This is epic.
-But also a tad more epic amogus
+But also a tad more epic amogus SUS.!